top of page

 Where did Hope Focused Couple Counseling come from?

 Hope-focused couple counseling was created in the 1990s by Everett L. Worthington, Jr., Ph.D., Psychology Professor Emeritus at Virginia Commonwealth University.
-Jennifer Ripley, Ph.D., joined him in developing the approach in the late 90s and they have conducted numerous research studies, and two books (the original book and a second book) on the approach have been published.
-The hope-focused approach is the #1 approach to couple counseling utilized in one survey of lay counselors, ministers and professional counselors.
+Jennifer Ripley, Ph.D., joined him in developing the approach in the late 90s and they have conducted numerous research studies, and three books (the original book, second book, third book) on the approach have been published.

 Does it work?